lokesh-s-910/RSVP-/README.md

 # RSVP-
-RSVP Movies, a renowned Indian film production company, is venturing into the global market with their upcoming project in 2022
+RSVP Movies is an Indian film production company which has produced many super-hit movies.
+They have usually released movies for the Indian audience but for their next project, they are planning to release a movie for the global audience in 2022.
+The production company wants to plan their every move analytically based on data and have approached you for help with this new project.
+You have been provided with the data of the movies that have been released in the past three years.